-Personally, I love SAO SIGs, but I don’t like carrying defensive guns with external safeties.
+Personally, I love SAO SIGs — but I don’t like carrying defensive guns with external safeties.
 I have nothing bad to say about people who do.
 It’s merely my personal preference, based on my history and training.
-I love target shooting SAO SIGs at a range.
-Quite frankly, my X5 SAO makes my man-parts tingle when I shoot it.
+But I love target shooting SAO SIGs at a range.
+Quite frankly, both my X5 SAO and my P226 Legion SAO make my man-parts tingle when I shoot them.
 SAO SIGs are smooth, predictable, and scary accurate… as long as I remember to flick off the safety before I pull the trigger.

 But because I don’t train with external safeties, I don’t want to stake my life on remembering to flick one off.
 I prefer the longer and deliberate pull of a heavy double-action initial shot, followed by quicker and lighter pull follow-up shots.
 But that also takes a lot of practice, as those new to DA/SA actions tend to put their first shot low and to the left unless they train past that.